chenhunghan/ialacol/README.md

      http://localhost:8000/v1/chat/completio
 ```

-or OpenAI python libs (see more examples in the `examples/openai` folder)
+or OpenAI python client (see more examples in the `examples/openai` folder)

 ```python
 import openai